-One of the first posts on my blog was about my trip to Barcelona, Spain but I was new to blogging and didn’t quite know what to write about or who I was writing for.
-10 months later, I still don’t have it all figured out but I do have a clearer voice and a little bit of a vision.
-On that note, I’ve decided to do another post on my time in Barcelona with a bit more insight to what we did outside of the hop-on, hop-off bus tour.
+One of the first posts on my blog was about my trip to Barcelona, Spain.
+Since I was a new blogger, I didn’t quite know what to write about or who I was writing for.
+I still don’t have it all figured out but I do have a clearer voice and a little bit of a vision.
+On that note, I’ve decided to do another post on my time in Barcelona with a bit more insight.

 (Note: Click the map to see a larger photo – click again in the new window and see it even larger.
 Notice how close we were to the beach, Las Ramblas, Plaça Reial and several museums including Picasso’s.)